MrBLightning/chuck-norris-facts/README.md

 This command runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits to the code.\
 You will also see any lint errors in the console.

 ## Learn More